Kamil Glik

 The previous clubs Glik played for include Piast Gliwice from 2008 to 2010, Palermo from 2010 to 2011, Torino from 2011 to 2016 and Monaco from 2017 to 2020, the latter two of which he was appointed captain of the team.
 He represented Poland at UEFA Euro 2016, 2018 FIFA World Cup, Euro 2020 and the 2022 World Cup.

 Early life

-Kamil Glik's paternal grandfather, Walter Glück, was Upper Silesian, he was forcibly conscripted into the Wehrmacht.
+Glik's paternal grandfather, Walter Glück, was Upper Silesian, he was forcibly conscripted into the Wehrmacht.
 After the war, he stayed in what then became Poland.
 Glik therefore also holds German citizenship in addition to his Polish citizenship.
-In his German documents his surname is written out in German version Glück instead of the polonized version Glik.
+In his German documents, his surname is written out in German version Glück instead of the polonized version Glik.
 Despite this, Glik has repeatedly said that he does not feel any connection with Germany and considers himself 100% Polish.
-He has a daughter with his wife Marta, whom he had known since elementary school.

-In 2013, Italian rapper Willie Peyote dedicated a song to him titled "Glik".

 Club career

 Early career

 Glik began his career in the youth ranks of MOSiR Jastrzębie Zdrój and WSP Wodzisław Śląski, then moved on loan to LKS Silesia Lubomia.
 In 2006, he moved from WSP Wodzisław Śląski to Horadada in Spain, where he was noticed by Real Madrid and registered with the club's "C" team.
 He played there for two seasons, until 2008.

 On 6 August 2008, he signed a four-year contract with Polish top division side Piast Gliwice.
 He made his debut on 30 August 2008, when he came on as a substitute.
 Subsequently, he became a regular in the team's starting eleven.
 He played 26 games in his first season with the club, and he scored 2 goals in 28 games in the 2009–10 season.